petethomasmusique/midicontrollers/README.md

 - Title
 - Instructions
 - switch off cursor highlighting default
+- lots of duplicate code in fader/dial to tidy up

 The aim of this project is to build a completely neutral controller to make interacting with data fluid and flexible on a project by project basis.
 Credit to <a href="https://github.com/cotejp/webmidi">WebMidi.js</a> for an excellent library that simplifies use of the Web Midi API and <a href="https://monome.org/">Monome</a>, whose beautifully designed Grid I'm using as inspiration.